The Original Human Being

 The Original Human Being is Blue Cheer's fifth album.
 It was released in 1970 and shows Blue Cheer exploring a more psychedelic and laid‑back rock and roll with horn sections on a few of the songs.
 This album features a very unusual, and different, song for Blue Cheer: "Babaji (Twilight Raga)", which features extensive use of sitar and synthesizer.
 These instruments were only used one other time in the song "I'm the Light" on the album Oh!
 Pleasant Hope.

+The Original Human Being peaked at No. 188 on the Billboard Top LPs chart.